SFMason-USF/web-apps/Final Project/README.md

 containing login information.
 This way you can establish your own instructor account, as well as the necessary student accounts.

+The logins csv upload is expecting data in the following format: username,password,role myusername,mypassword,myrole myusername2,mypassword2,myrole2 etc.

+The sites zip upload is expecting a zip file in the following format: sites.zip
+  |  student1
+  |  |  index.html
+  |  |  style.css
+  |  student2
+  |  |  index.html
+  etc.

 Note: Any instructor account can add new logins to the database The preexisting admin account is there to get you up and running as the site administrator.